 “Another way the issue is addressed is by training farmers to implement good agricultural practices,” Henriette says.
 By improving farming methods farmers can increase their yields.
 This also means that there is less of a need to clear more land to plant new crops.
-Besides the UTZ program requires cocoa farmers to replant parts of their plot every year, to keep an aging plantation productive and prevent farmers from clearing forest for new plantations.
+Besides, the UTZ program requires cocoa farmers to replant parts of their plot every year, to keep an aging plantation productive and prevent farmers from clearing forest for new plantations.

-Sustainable cocoa helps farmers adapt to climate change
+Certified cocoa helps farmers adapt to climate change

 Another big problem facing the cocoa sector is climate change.
 “Yield and quality of cocoa are affected by higher temperatures and more frequent droughts, which we are now seeing as a result of climate change,” Henriette explains.
 “Also, pests are becoming much more difficult to manage.”
 By 2050, it is expected that the annual temperature globally will have risen so significantly that many cocoa production areas will be too hot to grow crops.